 ADNI 1 began enrollment in late 2005 and completed enrollment of 819 subjects in 2007.
-Fifty-seven sites in the United States and Canada participated in the enrollment.
-Details of the inclusion criteria, recruitment, and baseline characterization of the ADNI 1 cohorts have been recently reported [1].
+Fifty-seven sites in the U.S. and Canada participated in the enrollment.
+Details of the inclusion criteria, recruitment and baseline characterization of the ADNI 1 cohorts has been recently reported (Petersen, Aisen et al. 2010).
 Key characteristics are shown in Table 1.
 The annual change scores on key cognitive and clinical assessments of subjects in the three clinical groups over the course of 12 months are shown in Table 2.
 Of particular note, 16% of the MCI subjects in ADNI 1 converted to AD in the first 12 months, and an additional 24% converted in the second year.